Gear Rentals & Edit Lab Access

 Open Lab FAQs

-Open Lab is returning the first week in October.
-We are currently seeking experienced editors to serve as volunteer lead starting the first week of October.
+We are currently seeking experienced editors to serve as volunteer lead, 2 hours per week on a weeknight (M-Th.)
 If you’re interested email jonah (at) nwfilmforum.org.

 The NWFF Edit Lab and restrooms are wheelchair accessible.